 - Restore the position of the shipowner/carrier who was traditionally not liable to compensate the owner of the cargo on the ship for errors in navigation or management of the vessel.

 Damage caused due to negligence can be because of the following parties:

 - Servants of the carrier in the navigation

-Thus, the advantage of both to blame clause comes when both parties have ocean marine insurance policies with both-to-blame clauses.
+Thus, the advantage of both to blame collision clause comes when both parties have ocean marine insurance policies with both-to-blame clauses.
 In such a scenario, each party can burden the other with a portion of the losses from the accident.

 Transportation by waterways had its own risks and hence A.J Constructions decided to purchase a marine insurance policy to avert any risks or losses which prevailed in water transport.
 All the construction material was properly inspected before the journey.

 Both the parties filed the claim under the marine insurance.
-Luckily the owners of both the cargo’s had marine insurance policy with ‘both to blame’ clause.
+Luckily the owners of both the cargo’s had marine policy with ‘both to blame’ collision clause.

-Even after the investigation, the damage is found to be taken place during the transportation by water-ways, the ‘both to blame’ clause will not be applied here as there was no collision between two ships.
+Even after the investigation, the damage is found to have taken place during the transportation by water-ways, the ‘both to blame’ clause will not be applied here as there was no collision between two ships.

 Additional Read: Understand Your Duties as Insured Under a Marine Insurance Policy